The case for democracy

 Naturally, Brennan argues that more epistocracy is the answer.
 But there’s no mistaking the fact that the system he desires is not unlike the one we have at the moment.
 According to his own assessment, Westerners already live in faux-democracies that undermine the democratic will both formally – through the courts, second chambers and supranational bodies – and informally – through managerialism, technocracy and the limited political options presented by the viable mainstream parties.
 Elite schemes to resist and undermine the public will permeate Western politics, and yet he blames the failure of politics on the people.
 In this sense, Against Democracy is an inadvertent call to arms for true democrats, providing a map of the ‘fences’ that already exist between us and true self-determination, and, in Brennan’s snotty prose, a prime example of the kind of disdainful, elitist ideas which underpin them.

 Brennan sees democracy as an affront to individual freedom; it ‘empowers collectives, not individuals’, he writes.
 In this he, again, borrows from Mill, who made a distinction between liberal rights and political trusts.
 For Mill, rights like free speech and bodily autonomy allowed for power over oneself, whereas ‘the exercise of any political function, either as an elector or as a representative, is power over others’.
 Brennan rejects the idea that a democratic majority should impose their will on the minority.
 And yet he seems fine with an undemocratic minority imposing its will on the majority.
 Hardly more freedom to be enjoyed there.
 In the end, he concedes that if voters are to have ‘power over others’, they should be competent.
-But, as one reviewer points out, the very ‘experts’ Brennan puts his faith in are the people who backed such disasters as the Iraq War, the Euro and subprime mortgages.
+But, as one reviewer points out, the very ‘experts’ Brennan puts his faith in are the people who backed such disasters as the Iraq War and the Euro.

 Experts aren’t infallible – we all know that.
 But the more fundamental oversight Brennan makes is to cast politics purely in terms of facts and what works, rather than ideas and what matters.
 He divides voters into three camps: Hobbits, those ‘mostly apathetic and ignorant about politics’; Hooligans, belligerent tribalists who behave like ‘rabid sports fans’; and Vulcans, who think ‘scientifically and rationally’ and treat politics as a dispassionate, truth-seeking process.
 In Brennan’s epistocracy, the Vulcans would get more of a say.
 But political contest entails more than assessing cold facts.
 Whether or not you think Britain should leave the European Union, or Trump is presidential material, involves more than just making sure the maths checks out.
 Values, principles and conviction matter, and none of these can be spat out by an algorithm or distilled in a test tube.